About

 Climate change and water quality are 21st century grand challenges with significant impacts on Michigan’s agricultural future.
 Michigan agriculture must be better prepared and equipped to be part of the solution to address climate change mitigation, adaptation and environmental sustainability, as well as promote the protection and efficient use of our state's invaluable water resources.

 In addition to competitive grants, one of the program’s objectives is to increase MSU knowledge and expertise in strategic areas of climate and water science.
-This involves a cluster hire of six new faculty positions and two Extension educators with the $1 million State of Michigan recurring investment, with startup packages supported in part by the MSU Office of Research and Innovation.
+This involves a cluster hire of six new faculty positions and two Extension educators with the $1 million State of Michigan recurring investment.
+Startup packages are supported in part by the MSU Office of Research and Innovation.
 An additional six faculty positions will be hired with funds from the MSU Office of the Provost.

 News